 This is an introductory course in psychopathology or the scientific study of mental health disorders.
-The course will include definitions, theories, and classification of psychopathological behavior.
+The course will include definitions, theories, and classification of Psychpathological behavior.
 Content will focus on symptoms, classification, prevalence, etiology, and treatment of mental health disorders, including mood, anxiety, eating, schizophrenia spectrum, substance use, and personality disorders.
-Prerequisite: Psych 100B.

-Credit 3 units.
+PREREQ: Psych 100B.
+Same as L33 Psych 354 Credit 3 units.
 Arch: SSC Art: SSC BU: BA